piliwilliam0306/Udacity-SDC/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 The code for this step is contained in the Camera Calibration section of the IPython notebook located [here](https://github.com/piliwilliam0306/Udacity-SDC/blob/master/CarND-Advanced-Lane-Lines-P4/P4.ipynb)

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+* I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+* I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I applied this distortion correction to the test image using the `cv2.undistort()` function:

 ![alt text][image1]